 “Is it spelled as p-u-t or p-u-t-t?” asks Kelly.

 Says the instructor, “It’s p-u-t-t.
 Put means to place in a specific position.
 Putt means a failed attempt to do the same thing.”

 Golf should be an easy game: Hit the ball, get it in the hole and score.
 But it’s not as easy as it sounds especially when you are standing so close to the thing you should be hitting so far.

 After hitting the ball with little to no success, Paddy asked his caddy what the problem was with his game.

 The caddy answers, “It’s simple, really.
 You are standing too close to the ball after you whack at it.”

 As the bride walks down the aisle, she observes that her groom has his golf bag and clubs by his side.

 She asks, “What is your golf gear doing there?”

-He looks at her in the eyes and answers, “This isn’t going to take long, is it?”
+He looks deep into her eyes and answers, “This isn’t going to take long, is it honey?”

 The pump attendant, who knows nothing about golf, much less Tiger Woods, greets the golfing legend, “Top of the mornin’ sir”